 When shopping for your cat, why not choose a sustainable cat bowl that will not only last forever but will stay germ-free and can be recycled or repurposed at the end of its use?
 Keeping the planet in mind, we think the best-elevated cat bowl is this Stainless Steel Cat Bowl with Stand.
 This cat food bowl is made with third-party certified stainless steel.
 Dishwasher safe, it's great for holding dry kibble, wet food, treats, and water.
 Its sturdy design means it's heavy enough to prevent slips and tips.
 It works for small dogs too!

+As a cat owner and kitty lover, we know you want the very best for your feline friend.
 We hope this helps shed some light on why raised bowls are best for cats.